dcalhoun286/city_explorer_api/README.md

 In order to run this app on your machine, complete the following steps:

-1. Clone this GitHub repository to your local machine and change into that directory (need to have git and Node installed before beginning this step)
+1. Clone this GitHub repository to your local machine and `cd` into that directory(need to have git and Node installed before beginning this step)
 2. Run a `npm init` command in your terminal, followed by `npm install -S cors express dotenv superagent` to add the environments you will need
 3. Run a `touch .env` command to add a file where secure data will be stored
-  - add your PORT key in your .env file with the following format: `PORT=<PORTNUMBER>`.
+  1. add your PORT key in your .env file with the following format: `PORT=<PORTNUMBER>`.
 This should be a 4-digit number

 ## Architecture